11 Day Kimberley Coast Photography Expedition 2024

 Text and images by Australian wildlife and nature photographer, Michael Snedic (April 2023)

-Tasmania is an island state, situated 240kms south of the Australian mainland and separated by Bass Strait.
-Its landscapes are incredibly photogenic and range across rugged and diverse terrain including alpine heathlands, dry midlands, evergreen eucalypt forests, cool temperate rainforests and so much more.
+Tasmania is an island state situated 240 km south of the Australian mainland and separated by the Bass Strait.
+Its landscapes are incredibly photogenic and range across rugged and diverse terrain including alpine heathlands, dry midlands, evergreen eucalypt forests, cool temperate rainforests, and so much more.
 There is a large array of wildlife found in Tasmania.
-Mammal types include various species of kangaroos and wallabies, bats, wombats, possums, platypus, echidnas, quolls as well as the iconic (and endangered) Tasmanian devil.
+Mammal types include various species of kangaroos and wallabies, bats, wombats, possums, platypus, echidnas, quolls, as well as the iconic (and endangered) Tasmanian devil.
 The island also has a wide assortment of bird species, reptiles and frogs.
 Some of the rarer bird species which bird photographers often seek to photograph include the endangered Orange-bellied parrot, the Swift parrot, the Forty-spotted pardalote and the Shy albatross.
 Regarding reptiles, there are 18 different species found here, including the She-oak, Delicate and White’s skinks.
 Frog species number 11, with species such as the Green and Gold, Eastern Banjo and Striped Marsh frogs found on this island state.

 Basically, Tasmania is a photographer’s heaven!